Remusqs1/Esperanto-Al-Arkaikam/CONTRIBUTING.md

 pero igual puedes intentarlo ¿Tal vez con una Interfaz gráfica de usuario -GUI-?
 Propuestas también son bienvenidas.

-Then maybe this project is not suitable for you, but you can still try, Maybe with a graphical user interface -GUI-?
+Then maybe this project is not suitable for you, but you can still try, maybe with a graphical user interface -GUI-?
 Proposals are also welcome.